Catalina Island Bison

 How Did They Get To Catalina Island?

 You might wonder how or why there are bison, also known as the American Buffalo, on Catalina Island.
-There are many stories about how they came to be but the most told tale is that they were brought over for the filming of Zane Grey's The Vanishing American in 1924.
+There are many stories about how they came to be but the most told tale is that they were brought over for the filming of one of Zane Grey's feature film in 1924, either The Vanishing American or The Thundering Herd.
 Fifteen head of bison were used to portray scenes of the American West.
 As the story goes, the parts of the film that contained the bison ended up on the editing room floor.
 However, with limited means to remove and wrangle the bison, Mr. William Wrigley, owner of Catalina Island, allowed the transplants to stay.

 Where do they roam?